Xatunix/mlb-led-scoreboard/README.md

     - -Shutdown: Shutdown pi
   - Created many versions of the .config file to be copied around when using the iOS shortcut (See above)
   - Colors: Used someone else's "official colors" files I found.
 Made some personal aesthetic-based changes (KC, AZ, MIA, AL, NL)
+  - Colors: Created additional teams/scoreboard colors files to make the scoreboard look closer to fenway park (best used with Count Circles (cCount) option above!)